-OverOps is a continuous reliability solution that enables companies who create software to ensure rapid code changes do not impact customer experience.
+OverOps is a continuous reliability solution that enables companies who create software to ensure that rapid code changes do not impact customer experience.
 Using OverOps, teams can quickly identify, prevent, and resolve critical software issues.
 OverOps runs in the cloud or On-Premises with robust CI/CD integrations to ensure software reliability from testing into production.

 OverOps is easy to install and can be deployed in a variety of ways, including on VMs, the cloud, in containers, Pivotal Cloud Foundry (PCF) and more.
 In this Overview page, we'll explain about our deployment architecture(s) and where/how data is stored and accessed, and about the main components of the OverOps solution.

 As such, OverOps enables enterprises to deliver on the promise of reliability by:

 - Arming developers with the ability find and resolve errors fast